Trailblazing Assembly member dies at age 96

 “Nettie Mayersohn’s legacy continues to touch countless lives in New York state,” said Rosenthal in an email.
 “Through her fierce advocacy on Baby AIDS legislation and strong direction on local issues, Nettie shaped the district I represent today.
 Through speaking with constituents and community leaders, it is clear that her leadership and impact will benefit our community for generations to come.
 She will be sorely missed.”

-Grodenchik also noted that she only had two chiefs of staff during her 28 years as assemblywoman, which he said is a testament to her character.
+Grodenchik also noted that she only had two chiefs of staff during her 28 years as assemblymember, which he said is a testament to her character.

 “That’s just a sign of the respect of the people who worked for her,” he said.
 “She’s had a lasting impact on the lives if millions and millions of people ...
 She stuck to her guns.
 She was most loyal person you’ll ever find.”

-Mayersohn is survived by her brother Morton Feldstein and his wife Audrey, her son Judge Lee Mayersohn and his wife Jill, her son Jeffrey Mayersohn and his wife Linda and her four grandchildren, Andrew, Benjamin, Rebecca, and Anna.
-Funal services for Mayersohn are private and limited to family.
+Mayersohn is survived by her brother Morton Feldstein and his wife, Audrey, her son, Judge Lee Mayersohn, and his wife, Jill, her son, Jeffrey Mayersohn, and his wife, Linda, and her four grandchildren, Andrew, Benjamin, Rebecca and Anna.
+Funeral services for Mayersohn were private and limited to family.

 (0) comments